 3. Parents of the Deceased

-Parents may open a lawsuit if their child, minor or adult, has died as a result of negligence.
+Parents may open a lawsuit if their child, minor, or adult has died as a result of negligence.
 This includes both biological and adoptive parents.
 However, grandparents and legal guardians generally do not have this right unless they have been granted adoption of the deceased.

 Conclusion